-- The maintenance and integrity of the company's financial statements on the Goldman Sachs website. - Presenting the financial statements in compliance with the requirements set out in the Delegated Regulation 2019/815 on European Single Electronic Format (ESEF Regulation).
+- The maintenance and integrity of the company's financial statements on the Goldman Sachs website.
+Legislation in Jersey governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions. - Presenting the financial statements in compliance with the requirements set out in the Delegated Regulation 2019/815 on European Single Electronic Format (ESEF Regulation).